 Nail biting can also lead to strained relationships with family members and friends.
 Family members may need professional help in coping with their loved one's behaviors.

 Research into treatments for BFRBs, particularly hair pulling and skin picking, has grown steadily over the past decade.
-Although no one treatment has been found to be effective for everyone, a number of evidence-based treatment options have shown promise for many people.
+Although no one treatment has been found to be effective for everyone, a number of evidence-based treatment options have shown promise for many people looking how to stop biting their nails.

 Choosing a therapeutic provider to support your BFRB journey is a process that takes time.
 Patience and persistence are key to finding your own level of success.